maurov/xraysloth/README.rst

 code and the work-in-progress documentation.

-**WARNING** Sloth is designed as a library, but it should not be used in production environments, because its API is changing rapidily and backward compatibility is not guarenteed.
+**WARNING** Sloth is designed as a library, but it should not be used in production environments, because its API is changing rapidily and *backward compatibility is not guarenteed*.
 The main reason is the fact that there is only one developer for a single user, myself!.
 Thus, the library performs as a partial random snapshot of daily work/research and still-to-implement ideas (mainly due to lack of time).
 Feel free to use/hack it and do not hesitate to